krishkalai07/SchoolWork/BBUS220/Chapter7.md

   - imposing a price ceiling on apartments or housing
 - Goal

-## Policy experiment 3: Taxes on sellers
+## Policy Experiment 2: Taxes on sellers
 - Tax program
   - selelrs reposrt sales in units to government
   - sellers pays a fixed dollar amount per unit sold